-For more information about the data presented in this report, visit: www.simcoemuskokahealthstats.org

-> or contact Health Connection at 705-721-7520 toll free at 1-877-721-7520 or email at hconnect@smdhu.org
+For more information about the data presented in this report, visit: www.simcoemuskokahealthstats.org or contact Health Connection at 705-721-7520 toll free at 1-877-721-7520 or email at hconnect@smdhu.org

 Our health is determined by a variety of factors.
 While biology and health care account for 40 per cent of our health status, it is the factors in our daily life that have a far greater impact on our health.
-Where and how we live, the education, job and income we have, our gender, race conditions and affects our overall quality of life and general well-being.
+Where and how we live, the education, job and income we have, our gender, race and culture, our social networks and sense of connectedness are the major determinants of health.
+Income has the most impact on health as it influences our living conditions and affects our overall quality of life and general well-being.